 MAAT (Mirror-slicer Array for Astronomical Transients) is proposed as a new mirror-slicer optical system that will allow the OSIRIS spectrograph at the 10.4 m GTC the capability to perform integral-field spectroscopy (IFS) over a seeing-limited field of view $14.20'' \times 10.0''$ (see Figure 3).
 MAAT will enhance the resolution power of OSIRIS by 1.6 times with respect to its 0.6'' wide long-slit.
 All the eleven OSIRIS grisms and volume-phase holographic gratings (VPHs) will be available to provide broad spectral coverage with moderate resolution (R=600 up to 4100) in the spectral range 360-1000 nm.
-The integral-field unit (IFU) consists of an imaging slicer optical system with 33 slices each of $0.303'' \times 14.20''$.
-The IFS mode will take advantage of the expected significant increase in the overall OSIRIS efficiency due to its new e2v $4k \times 4k$ detector that will be installed after the relocation of OSIRIS at the Cassegrain focus of GTC.
+The integral-field unit (IFU) consists of an imaging slicer optical system with 33 slices (4 pixels on the ccd between slices) each of $0.303'' \times 14.20''$.
+The IFS mode will take advantage of the expected significant increase in the overall OSIRIS efficiency due to its new $e^{2v} 4k \times 4k$ detector that will be installed after the relocation of OSIRIS at the Cassegrain focus of GTC.
 Table 2 compares MAAT with the other existing seeing-limited IFS on 10m-class telescopes located on both hemispheres.
 One can clearly see how in terms of opportunity MAAT provides among all of them the unique capability of providing a broad-band spectral coverage over the entire spectral range from the UV up to the near-IR (360-1000 nm).

 Figure 4 showcases the simulated MAAT view of the galaxy NGC300 (see Section ... for details).
-The top-right image zooms in the circumnuclear region of NGC300 (top-left) around the HII region De74 on the left (green as dominated by the [OIII] and H α emission lines) and the SN remnant S14 on the right (orange as dominated by the shocked [SII] emission lines).
-The two images below correspond to the HII region De74 and the SN remnant S14 as seen by the slicer.
-The detector spectral images (Figures 5 and 6) show the wealth of emission lines typical of these type of objects; Zone with vignetting
+The top-right image zooms in the circumnuclear region of NGC300 (top-left) around the HII region De74 on the left (green as dominated by the [OIII] and H α emission lines) and the SN remnant S14 on the right (orange as dominated by the shocked [SII]

+Zone with vignetting